Welcome, fellow coder!

 valgrind and the python dependencies for best results:

-configure for the python dependencies
+configure for the python dependencies and build using

 Tests are run with: